The Risks of Using Ace as a Sedative For Fearful Dogs

 - Coping With Fear of Fireworks

 If you know anyone that uses sedatives for their fearful dog please pass this information along.
-The risk of using Ace can make a dogs phobias much worse.
+The risk of using Ace is not worth it; rather than alleviating fear it’s known for making it worse.

-I am not a veterinarian; this article is intended to give you some questions to bring up with your veterinarian if you need to decide on an anxiety medication that’s right for your dog.
+I am not a veterinarian; this article is intended to provide you with information and questions to bring up with your veterinarian if you’re considering anxiety medication for your dog.